cyberguardteam25/Cyberguard/README.md

 - Add your backend URL in the Retrofit interface files (ApiClient.kt)
 - Run the app on Android 8.0+ or emulator

-3. Backend Setup (optional)
+3. Backend Setup (u need to access the backemd code to be able to set up)
-- Setup Python environment
+- Setup Python environment (backed up  code)
 - Run Flask/FastAPI server
 - Use Ngrok to expose your local backend if needed